Continuous Combinatorics of Abelian Group Actions: Negative conditions for graph homomorphisms

 The next theorem, which is a consequence of Theorem~\ref{thm:neghom}, also gives a ``negative condition'' for the non-existence of continuous graph homomorphisms into $\Gamma$.
 This result is frequently easier to apply than Theorem~\ref{thm:neghom}, and has the advantage of referring directly to the graph $\Gamma$ and not the homotopy group $\pi_1^*(\Gamma)$.
+A {\em weighting} of $\Gamma$, or a {\em weight function} for $\Gamma$, is a function $w: \tilde{E}(\Gamma)\to \Z$, where